-ISO and EN building-science standards as importable Python modules.
+ISO, EN, ASHRAE, and CIBSE building-science standards as importable Python modules — 59 standards, ~990 functions.
 Every equation, every table, every annex — written so you can read the law alongside the code.
-Zero runtime dependencies.
+Built on numpy and scipy.
 ISO 52016 hourly RC-network solver validated to machine precision against the EPB Center reference.

 Most building-science software uses standards — but the calculation is buried inside black-box solvers and the link back to the published equation is whatever a paying customer of TRNSYS / IDA / EnergyPlus chooses to document. digital_standards inverts that: every module is named after its standard (iso_6946, iso_52016, en_16798), every equation is one Python function with the standard's clause number, every reference table is a typed constant.
 The library IS the audit trail.